NixOS/rfcs/rfcs/0000-rfc-process.md

 Here are roughly the steps that one would take:

 * Fork the RFC repo https://github.com/NixOS/rfcs
-* Copy `0000-template.md` to `rfcs/0000-my-feature.md` (where
+* Copy `0000-template.md` to `rfcs/0000-my-feature.md` (where 'my-feature' is
-'my-feature' is descriptive. don't assign an RFC number yet).
+  descriptive. don't assign an RFC number yet).
 * Fill in the RFC
 * Submit a pull request.
-The pull request is the time to get review of the design from the larger community.
+Rename the rfcs with the PR number. (eg: PR #123 would be `rfcs/0123-my-feature.md`)
-* Build consensus and integrate feedback.
-RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
+* Get initial feedback on the PR.

 At this point, the person submitting the RFC should find at least one "co-author" that will help them bring the RFC to completion.
 The goal is to improve the